DyXel/Multirole/README.md

   * `dataProvider`: `Service::DataProvider` settings, the service that provides card databases and information to each room:

-    * `observedRepos`: Array of repositories' name where database files will be fetched from.
+    * `observedRepos`: Array of repositories' names where database files will be fetched from.

     * `fileRegex`: Regular expression that will match or discard files to load.